 The septic tank is the first stop for all the water that leaves your home from your toilets, showers, laundry and kitchen.
 The water stays there for as long as 24 hours with the tank serving as the area where solids get separated from the liquids.
 That retention period is crucial in separating solids from liquids.
 Bacteria in the tank helps to break down the solids.

 The size of the tank affects how well the system can separate and break down the waste.
 If the tank is too small for your water usage, the wastewater gets forced out prematurely before everything settles because more water is coming.
 It would make sense to assume bigger is better, but a tank that's too big for your water consumption can mess with the bacteria forming.
 That can affect the tank's efficiency.

 Calculation by Water Usage

-There are a number of methods of calculations to determine the size tank required or needed for your home.
+There are a number of methods of calculations to determine the septic tank size that's needed for your home.
 The most accurate and reliable way is with water usage.
 The size of the septic tank required is based on the amount of water it will handle and in turn will be dispersed into the field lines.
 It should be noted that in many parts of the country, the minimum size tank allowed is 1,000 gallons.

 Calculations By House Size

-A less accurate guide to calculating your tank size is the number of bedrooms in your home.
+A less accurate guide to calculating your tank size is the number of bedrooms in your home or the square footage of the home.
+For a 1,000 gallon septic tank,how many bedrooms can you have?
+It's tough to say because of varying water usage based on your situation.
 These calculations assume all bedrooms will be occupied and base the estimated water usage on this data.
 If you live alone in a three bedroom house, these calculations will be off.
 The reasoning for using these calculations is that a new owner may occupy all the bedrooms and the tank must be of an adequate size to handle the load.
-Listed here are the recommended tank sizes based on number of bedrooms.